KrishhR/Chattr/README.md

 [Live Demo](https://chattr-realtime-chat-app.onrender.com/)

-Chattr is a full-stack real-time chat application built with Node.js, Express, React, Zustand, and Socket.io.
+Chattr is a full-stack real-time chat application built with Node.js, Express, React, Zustand, Socket.io, and Cloudinary.
 It allows users to register, log in, and chat instantly with other users, supporting text and media messages.
 The app is deployed and accessible online.

 ---